jcmoraisjr/haproxy-ingress/README.md

 ingress resource of another namespace.
 The default behavior is to deny such cross namespace reading.
 This adds a breaking change from `v0.4` to `v0.5` on `ingress.kubernetes.io/auth-tls-secret` annotation, where cross namespace reading were allowed without any configuration.

+### annotation-prefix

+Changes the annotation prefix the controller should look for when parsing services and ingress objects.
+The default value is `ingress.kubernetes.io` if not declared, which means SSL Redirect should be configured with the annotation name `ingress.kubernetes.io/ssl-redirect`.
+Annotations with other prefix are ignored.
+This allows using HAProxy Ingress with other ingress controllers that shares ingress and service objects without conflicting each other.

 ### default-backend-service